Growing Minds Day by Day: Second Week of October

 This week’s theme is autumn.
-Our “Growing Minds Day by Day” educational resource lists are designed for families and educators to use during the COVID-19 quarantine and beyond.
+Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

 With cooler temperatures, an abundance of freshly harvested produce available from local farms, and many observable changes happening in the natural world and the garden, autumn is a wonderful time of year to get kids learning and exploring outdoors.
 We hope the resources below will inspire you to engage in farm to school (or home!) activities with your students or kids this fall.